mcflydesigner/lambda-interpreter/README.md

 This is the function that is defined within another function and can be used only inside of inner function.
-If you want to define nested function you should use let in construction, because you need to define this function in local scope:
+If you want to define nested function you should use let in construction, because you need to define this function in local scope.

 ```shell=bash
 -| "std";